Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 Rather than keeping your config data in source code, consider using consider using a service dedicated for this purpose like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to manage config data.
 Or as a slightly less safe but commonly used alternative, store this data in environment variables.
 Now your application can simply refer to abstract variables for config info, which are dynamically set by a build pipeline during deployment.
 In this way, environment variables can be leveraged to  generate flexible and infinite variations (test, staging, prod, etc..) of your environment template.
 Lastly, environment variables are OS and language agnostic, which means they can easily be integrated across all types of projects.

-## Provision and Deploy Infrastructure as Code (IaC)
+## Infrastructure is Provisioned and Deployed as Code

-IaC is all about provisioning and updating entire workloads (applications, infrastructure) using code.
+Infrastructure as Code (IaC) is all about provisioning and updating entire workloads (applications, infrastructure) using code.
 The idea here is that the same engineering discipline that is typically used for application code can be applied to deploying and managing workloads as well.
 You can implement your operations procedures as code and automate their execution by triggering them in response to events.

 By using code to automate the process of setting up and configuring a virtual machine or container for example, you have a **fast** and **repeatable** method for replicating the process.
 So if you build a virtual environment for the development of an application, you can repeat the process of creating that VM simply by running the same code once you are ready to deploy.